RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 # 1.0.0
 ## Updates
++ Reworked the Fossil checks
+  + You can now only grab one fossil in Mt.
+Moon (it doesn't matter which you will get the same item)
+  + The second fossil check can be gotten in the Pokémon Lab Experiment Room after you have gotten the one in Mt.
+Moon and revived enough fossils (set by an option)
 + Updated option `randomize_fly_destinations`
   + Off: Fly destinations are not randomized
   + Area: Fly destinations will be randomized to a location in the same area as its original location (e.g. Vermilion Fly Destination would go to either Vermilion City, Route 6, or Route 11)